apache/trafficcontrol/docs/source/development/traffic_router.rst

 1. Clone the traffic_control repository using Git.
 2. Change directories into ``traffic_control/traffic_router``.
+3. Follow the instructions in "README.DNSSEC" for DNSSEC support.
-3. Set the environment variable TRAFFIC_MONITOR_HOSTS to be a semicolon delimited list of Traffic Monitors that can be accessed during integration tests
+4. Set the environment variable TRAFFIC_MONITOR_HOSTS to be a semicolon delimited list of Traffic Monitors that can be accessed during integration tests
-4. Additional configuration is set using the below files:
+5. Additional configuration is set using the below files:
 	* core/src/test/resources no longer exists
 	* core/src/test/conf/traffic_ops.properties file holds the credentials for accessing Traffic Ops.
 	* Default configuration values now reside in core/src/main/webapp/WEB-INF/applicationContext.xml